Peter Joseph Jugis: Early life and education

-Peter Jugis was born in Charlotte, North Carolina, on March 3, 1957.
-He was baptized at St. Ann's Catholic Church in Charlotte in 1957 by Reverend Michael J. Begley.
+Peter Jugis was born in Charlotte, North Carolina on March 3, 1957.
+He was baptized at St. Ann's Catholic Church in Charlotte in 1957 by Michael Joseph Begley.
 Jugis attended South Mecklenburg High School in Charlotte, graduating in 1975.

 Jugis enrolled at the University of North Carolina at Charlotte, where he obtained a Bachelor of Business Administration degree in 1979.
 After deciding to enter the priesthood, Jugis went to Rome in 1979 to reside at the Pontifical North American College.
 He was awarded a Bachelor of Sacred Theology degree from the Pontifical Gregorian University in Rome in 1982.

 Ordination and ministry

 On June 12, 1983, Jugis was ordained to the priesthood for the Diocese of Charlotte by Pope John Paul II in St. Peter's Basilica in Rome.
 He received a Licentiate of Canon Law from the Gregorian University in 1984.

 After Jugis returned to North Carolina in 1984, the diocese assigned him as parochial vicar of St. Leo the Great Parish in Winston-Salem.
 The next year, he was transferred to St. John Neumann Parish in Charlotte.
 In 1985, Bishop John Donoghue appointed Jugis as a judge on the marriage tribunal.

-In 1987, Jugis began studying part time at the Catholic University of America in Washington, D.C. while serving as parochial vicar at Sacred Heart Parish in Salisbury, North Carolina.
+In 1987, Jugis began studying part-time at the Catholic University of America in Washington, D.C. while serving as parochial vicar at Sacred Heart Parish in Salisbury, North Carolina.
 In July 1991, Donoghue appointed him as judicial vicar of the diocese and parochial vicar at St. Leo the Great.
 Jugis received his Doctor of Canon Law degree from Catholic University in 1993.

 Jugis next worked in North Carolina in the following pastoral assignments: